 In 1999, Dr. Desplan joined NYU, where he investigates the generation of neural diversity using the Drosophila visual system.
 His team has described the molecular mechanisms that pattern the eye and showed how stochastic decisions contribute to the diversification of photoreceptors.
 It also investigates the development and function of the optic lobes where neuronal diversity is generated by spatio-temporal patterning of neuroblasts, a mechanism that also applies to cortical development in mammals.
 Recently, his lab has also provided a functional understanding of the neuronal and computational mechanisms underlying motion detection.

 His laboratory also uses ‘evo-devo’ approaches to understand the mechanisms by which sensory systems adapt to different ecological conditions, from flies to ants to butterflies.

-Desplan serves on multiple scientific advisory boards and in funding agencies.
-He is an elected member of the American Association for the Advancement of Science, an elected foreign member of EMBO, and an elected fellow of the New York Academy of Sciences, as well as the US National Academy of Sciences.
+Dr. Desplan serves on multiple scientific advisory boards and committees for funding agencies.
+He is an elected member of the AAAS of EMBO, the New York Academy of Sciences, as well as the US National Academy of Sciences.